Madrugaur/rapidcv/README.md

 ![Interactive mode with some key-value pairs provided in the CLI](docs/img/interactive_mode_with_subs.png)

 ### Non-interactive Mode

 In non-interactive mode, all key-value pairs have to be provided in the CLI.
 If there is a key in the template that is not provided a value in the CLI, it will not get replaced.

 `python src/rapidcv.py <template_path> --substitutions company=Google role="Software Engineer"`

+## Extension

+TODO

 ## Support

 ### File Types

 Currently this tool only supports doing substitutions on plain text files and Microsoft Docx files.
 Extending functionality to handle other file types will happen as requested.

 ### Operating Systems

 This tool has only been tested for macOS, but there shouldn't be anything platform specific required.